 TWU Spartans Athletics is committed to the health and safety of student athletes, coaches, trainers and staff.
 In June, USports, the oversight body for all University sports in Canada, cancelled all Fall 2020 championships, including men's and women's soccer, cross country running, and rugby.
 The remainder of the year's championships will be reviewed in the Fall with updates to follow.
-All TWU teams remain on modified training protocols as laid out by Viasport (here) in BC.
+All TWU teams moved through the stages of Return To Play as laid out by Viasport (here) in BC following the decision to resume cohort-based athletics on August 24,2020.

-TWU has spent the summer working through a phased re-opening of the Fitness Center in the David E. Enarson Gymnasium allowing for a reduced number of people to use the facility at a time.
-This service, as well as other recreation activities, will be offered only as we are able to do so safely and within the guidelines of local health authorities and the provincial health office.
+TWU worked through a phased re-opening of the Fitness Center in the David E. Enarson Gymnasium allowing for a reduced number of people to use the facility at a time.
+We continue to respond and adhere to all Public Health Orders & Guidelines, temporary, regional and provincial, pertaining to our team sports, fitness and recreation activities and services.